i-on-project/teams/docs/api/api_sketch.md

   - Actions
     - No actions

+- Organization
+  - Content
+    - Name
+    - Classrooms list that the student is apart of (sorted by name or added)
+  - Links
+    - Home page
+    - Individual classroom
+    - Logout
+  - Actions
+    - No actions

 - Classroom
   - Content
+    - Name
+    - Description
+    - State
     - List of assignments
     - Upcoming delivery information
     - Team(s) information